 Aizumisato Town, the birthplace of Aizu Buddhist culture, is alive with a deep history of faith.

-We propose a tranquil day visiting the Kannon that Dr. Hideyo Noguchi's mother prayed to, a mysterious hall built on a sheer cliff, and a historic shrine that serves as Aizu's main guardian.
+We propose a serene day exploring the Kannon that Dr. Hideyo Noguchi's mother prayed to, a mysterious hall built on a sheer cliff, and a historically significant shrine that is the guardian of Aizu.

 Surrounded by the soft scenery unique to spring, such as the famous "Tora no Ozakura" cherry blossom, enjoy an adult historical exploration tracing the prayers of ancient people.
-Escape the hustle and bustle of the city and spend a special time where "hearts unwind".
+Escape the hustle and bustle of the city and spend a special time where your heart can truly unwind.

 This Kannon is known for being visited every month by Shika, the mother of the world-renowned bacteriologist Hideyo Noguchi, who prayed for her son's recovery from burns and success in life.
 Let’s quietly connect our hearts with the deep love of a parent and the serene atmosphere of prayer that fills the hall.

-In spring, the famous tree 'Tora no O Sakura,' counted among the five cherry blossoms of Aizu, blooms beautifully, adding color to this historic temple.
+In spring, the famous 'Tora no O Sakura', counted among the five cherry blossoms of Aizu, blooms beautifully, adding color to this historic temple.

 Lunch during your historical exploration is flexible!
 From beloved local gourmet specialties to cozy cafes converted from old houses, and fragrant soba noodles.
-Our guide will suggest the perfect restaurant based on the mood of the day.
+Based on the mood of the day, your guide will suggest special places to dine.

-Like Kiyomizu-dera in Kyoto, this unique architecture built on a steep cliff is known as "Kakezukuri."
+Like Kiyomizu-dera in Kyoto, this unique architecture built on a sheer cliff is known as "Kakezukuri".

-The dynamic landscape of the hall, integrated with the natural rock face and the panoramic view of nature at your feet, is breathtaking.
+The dynamic landscape of the hall, integrated with the natural rock surface, and the panoramic view of nature at your feet is breathtaking.

-The finale of your journey takes you to the main shrine of Aizu, which has a history of over 2000 years.
+The culmination of your journey is at the Aizu Grand Shrine, which has a history of over 2000 years.

 As you step into the vast grounds, you are enveloped in a refreshing air that straightens your back.

-Let's refresh both mind and body while admiring the cherry blossoms blooming in the spring at the "Iris Garden."
+Let's refresh both body and mind while enjoying the cherry blossoms blooming in the spring at the "Iris Garden."